marek-miller/quest-bind/README.md

 The type `QuestError` doesn't contain (possibly malformed) data returned by the API call on failure.
 Only successful calls can reach the library user.
-This is intentional, following guidelines in QuEST documentation.
-Upon failure...
+This is intentional, following guidelines from the QuEST documentation:

-> Users must ensure that the triggered API call does not continue (e.g. the
+> [*Upon failure*] Users must ensure that the triggered API call does not continue (e.g. the
 > user exits or throws an exception), else QuEST will continue with the valid
-> [sic!] input and likely trigger a seg-fault.
+> [*sic!*] input and likely trigger a seg-fault.

 See
 [Quest API](https://quest-kit.github.io/QuEST/group__debug.html#ga51a64b05d31ef9bcf6a63ce26c0092db)